estepanov/hundred-line-halo-image-stats/readme.md

 ## Deployment

 This really is not production ready as the images do ___NOT___ cache.
 This means every request will make multiple calls to the Halo Stats API.
 They have clearly stated their API has a 10 requests per 10 seconds limit.
 To use this in a real production enviroment you would need to cache the generated image and setup a schedule for clearing that cache.
+You would also need to effectively manage all the initial requests for data to prevent API rate limit trigger.
+A queue of some sort would probably be best.

 With all of that being said, when you want to deploy this first you need to run the build script for the front end: